cekit/cekit/docs/overrides.rst

 Sequence nodes
 ^^^^^^^^^^^^^^
 Sequence nodes are little bit tricky, if they're representing plain arrays, we cannot easily override any value so Concreate is just merging arrays from image and override descriptors together.
-This can have unexpected results, please see `corresponding issue. <https://github.com/jboss-container-images/concreate/issues/106>`_

 **Example**: Overriding plain array node: